Kentrell Brice: 2017

 Brice entered training camp as a backup safety and competed to retain the role against rookie Josh Jones.
-Head coach Mike McCarthy named Brice the primary backup strong safety, behind Morgan Burnett, to begin the regular season in 2017.
+McCarthy named Brice the primary backup strong safety, behind Morgan Burnett, to begin the regular season in 2017.

-On September 17, 2017, Brice recorded three solo tackles before exiting the Packers' 34–23 loss at the Atlanta Falcons due to a groin injury.
+On September 17, 2017, Brice recorded three solo tackles before exiting the Packers' 34–23 loss at the Falcons due to a groin injury.
 His injury sidelined him for the Packers' Week 3 victory against the Cincinnati Bengals.
 On September 28, 2017, Brice recorded four combined tackles, broke up pass, and made his first career interception in the Packers' 35–14 win against the Chicago Bears in Week 4.
 Brice made his first career interception off a pass attempt by Bears' quarterback Mike Glennon, that was originally intended for wide receiver Deonte Thompson, during the third quarter.
 Brice sustained a sprained ankle during the game and was carted off the field in the second quarter.
 On October 27, 2017, he was fined $18,231 for a horse-collar tackle he made against the New Orleans Saints.
-On November 3, 2017, the Green Bay Packers officially placed Brice on injured reserve after he was unable to fully recover from ankle injury.
+On November 3, 2017, the Packers officially placed Brice on injured reserve after he was unable to fully recover from ankle injury.
 Brice was initially diagnosed with a sprained ankle, but discovered he had actually torn his deltoid ligament in his ankle which required ankle reconstruction injury he successfully underwent in November.
 He finished the 2017 NFL season with 23 combined tackles (19 solo), three pass deflections, and an interception in six games and three starts.